* CPI posts largest jump in almost 4 years

 By Chuck Mikolajczak

-NEW YORK, March 15 U.S. stocks were poised to
+NEW YORK, March 15 U.S. stocks dipped on Friday,

-Data showed consumer prices increased 0.7 percent in
+Data showed consumer prices rose 0.7 percent in February,

-February, the largest increase in nearly four years, but not
+the largest increase in nearly four years due mostly to higher

 In addition, New York Federal Reserve data showed the

 manufacturing sector expanded for a second straight month in